webitube/UnityCapture/README.md

 The other is the setting 'DoubleBuffering' in the UnityCapture component.
 Double buffering causes 1 frame of additional latency but improves the image data throughput.
-You can check the Unity profiler for how much it inpacts performance in your project.
+You can check the Unity profiler for how much it impacts performance in your project.

 Otherwise it is recommended to leave scaling and mirroring disabled in the UnityCapture component.